Open-KO/KnightOnline/README.md

 The change must have been made / written by you.
 If contributing on behalf of someone else, then this should be acknowledged.

 ### No AI use
-This is somewhat coupled with 2 (as the code must be your own), but as enticing as AI is for "convenience", and how much it is pushed in virtually all areas of our day-to-day life, it is a poor replacement for a human's own critical thinking.
+This is somewhat an extension of the previous rule (as the code must be your own), but as enticing as AI is for "convenience", and how much it is pushed in virtually all areas of our day-to-day life, it is a poor replacement for a human's own critical thinking.
 The purpose of this project is for academic/learning purposes.
 You should not be trying to learn from AI.

 At absolute best, it is acceptable to use it to (after you've done so yourself already) verify your work and try to spot any issues.
 But even here, anything it says should be taken with a huge grain of salt.